kgateway-dev/kgateway/docs/content/security/rate_limiting/metrics/_index.md

 Sometimes you'd like to further drill down into the offending requests, as well as requests that contributed to rate-limit rule breaches.
 If the default metrics aren't enough, the next recommended course of action is to do some analysis of your access logs.
-We have a simple access logs example [here]({{% versioned_link_path fromRoot="/security/rate_limiting/access_logs" %}}).
+To get started, you can check out our access logs example [here]({{% versioned_link_path fromRoot="/security/rate_limiting/access_logs" %}}).